sqwev/sqwev/README.md

--  I'm interested in remote sensing in agriculture, machine learning and deep learning,  and crop growth model.
+-  I'm interested in remote sensing application in agriculture, machine learning and crop growth model.
--  I'm currently learning remote sensing in agriculture in Wuhan University;
+-  I'm currently studying multi-modal remote sensing in crop yield prediction;
 -  My email is shenzhouliu@whu.edu.cn;
 <!---
 sqwev/sqwev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.